adhiraj141092/SCANPY_GUI/README.md

 # SCANPY_GUI
 A GUI based frameware for single cell RNA-Seq data analysis using scanpy.
-This tool runs on Python >= 3.7 This tool takes only 10x Genomics h5 files for the analysis.
+This tool runs on Python >= 3.7<br>
+It takes only 10x Genomics h5 files for the analysis.
 An example of the file is given in data folder which contains single cell RNA-Seq data of mouse model as an example sequence.

 <h3>Installation:</h3>